CalmDownVal/signal/readme.md

 ### Adding Handlers

 To add a handler use the `Signal.on` function.
-The first argument is always a signal instance, the second is the handler to add.
+The first argument is a signal instance, the second is the handler to add.
+An optional third argument with an options object can be provided.

 ```ts
 Signal.on(mySignal, () => console.log('foo'));
 ```

 Handlers will be invoked every time the signal is triggered.
-You can also set the `once` flag to only invoke a handler once and then have it automatically removed from the handler list.
+You can enable the `once` option to only invoke a handler once and then have it automatically removed from the handler collection.

 ```ts
 Signal.on(mySignal, myHandler, { once: true });